 What Is an InBody Scan?
 Your Complete Guide to Body Composition Analysis

-You've been grinding in the gym, dialing in your nutrition, and showing up day after day.
+You've been grinding in the gym.
+Dialing in your nutrition.
+Showing up day after day.
 But the scale?
-It's barely moving.
-Sound familiar?
+Barely moving.

-Here's the truth: your bathroom scale is lying to you.
+Here's the real talk: your bathroom scale is lying to you.
 It can't tell the difference between muscle, fat, and water weight.
-That number doesn't show you the real story of what's happening inside your body.
+That number on the scale doesn't show you what's actually happening inside your body.

-That's where InBody scans come in—and why we offer them free at all 5 Star Nutrition locations.
+That's where InBody scans come in.
+And why we offer them free at every 5 Star Nutrition location.

 What Is an InBody Scan?

-An InBody scan is a non-invasive body composition analysis that measures exactly what your body is made of.
-In less than 60 seconds, you'll get a complete breakdown of:
+An InBody scan is a body composition analysis that measures exactly what your body is made of.
+The whole thing takes less than 60 seconds.
+Here's what you get:

-Unlike a regular scale that only shows total weight, InBody technology uses bioelectrical impedance analysis (BIA) to measure your body composition with medical-grade accuracy.
-This means you can track real progress—even when the scale doesn't budge.
+A regular scale just tells you your total weight.
+InBody technology uses bioelectrical impedance analysis to measure your actual body composition with medical-grade accuracy.
+So you can track real progress even when the scale doesn't move.

 How Does an InBody Scan Work?